autocircled/accordion-faq-builder/readme.txt

 == Description ==

-A plugin for almost any kind of websites which helps to create requently asked questions.
-You can create any number of Accordion FAQ.
+A plugin for almost any kind of websites which helps to create frequently asked questions.
+You can create any numbers of Accordion FAQ.
 This Accordion FAQ Builder plugin helps you to create multi-functional Accordion FAQs.

+= Shortcode =
+`[A_FAQ_Builder id="123"]`
+Here `123` is the ID of your recently created Accordion FAQ.

+= Features =
+* Responsive design
+* Drag & drop Accordion sorting
+* Add & Remove Accordion item
+* Multiple Accordions (Create unlimited accordions in same page)
+* Lightweight
+* SEO Friendly
+* Smooth animation
+* Translation Ready
+* Compatible with any Theme
+* Semantic HTML5 design and CSS3 transitions
+* Cross-browser Supported
+* And much more options

 == Installation ==